ychab/fitlog/README.rst

 FitLog
 ======

-FitLog is a project which aims at log your fitness activity.
+FitLog is a personal app which aims at log your fitness activity.

 You can create your programs, which is a group of exercices with sets and reps.